zixuantan/Databusters/README.md

 ## Submission Instructions
 - Rename the submission notebook as "NUS_DSESC_DATABUSTERS_\<TEAMNAME\>.ipynb".
 For example, if your team name is "TEAM1", your submission notebook should be named as "NUS_DSESC_DATABUSTERS_TEAM1.ipynb".
 - You are allowed to modify the template in the submission notebook, but remember to ensure that your codes run.
+In the event that your code does not run, we may return to you for amendments, but there may be penalties.
-- Your codes can be in either R / Python.
+- Your codes can be in either R, Python or Stata.
 - You are encouraged to keep your repository private until the final submission, after which you will share the repository link with us.
+- NOTE: Use of Generative AI in your code must be declared (in the report).
+You are allowed to use AI for refining code or improving writing, but analysis should not be done solely on AI.
+Failure to do so will result in penaltes.